chrissedgwick/LensPop_submm/README.md

 # LensPop_submm
-LensPop model adapted for simulating lensed submillimetre galaxies ​
+(LensPop model adapted for simulating lensed submillimetre galaxies) ​

 The original LensPop model by Tom Collett (https://github.com/tcollett/LensPop) has been adapted for simulating lensed submillimetre galaxies.
 ​
-For details of changes to the original model, please see
+For details of changes to the original model, please see:

 (a) Charles Weiner, 2019, Strong Gravitational Lens Modelling, Master Thesis, The Open University; and